ALKERG/AntispamBot/README.md

 # AntispamBot
-A discord antispam bot created in python
+Description: A discord antispam bot created in python

 # Requirements
 First you must install the dependencies from the command console.